KaiHuaDou/EasyBrowserAdvanced/docs/README.en-US.md

 ## Test Environment

-+ You can use a browser to enter the [test page](https://pinyin.sogou.com/help.php?list=8) to test the usability of Flash
 + You can use a browser to enter the [test page](http://cachefly.cachefly.net/10mb.test) to test the download function

 ## Release Notes